-Contract Concept \$ million Putumayo-8 ^() Phases 1 and 2) 3D Seismic acquisition 112 km 2 and three exploratory wells 13.1 Putumayo-9 ^() Phase 1) 3D Seismic acquisition 127 km 2 2 and two exploratory wells Phase 2) Two exploratory wells 10.6 Putumayo-36 ^() This license, which we will acquire from Oxy pending ANH approval, is currently in the preliminary phase of the exploration period in which the applicable prior consultation process with the local communities must first be completed.
-The license has outstanding investment commitments to acquire 105.6 km 2 of 3D seismic and to drill two wells, 9.5 Месауа () Phase 1 & 2) 3D Seismic acquisition 52 km2 The exploration program is currently suspended while the required consultations with communities in the area are carried out Phase 3) 3D Seismic acquisition 31.25 km2 2.0 Phase 4) One Exploratory well 2.0 Terecay ^() Phase 1) 2D Seismic acquisition 476 km 2 The exploration program is currently suspended due to force majeure 4.0 Phase 2) Two exploratory wells Phase 3) Two exploratory wells 5.5 5.5

-Contract Concept \$ million Tacacho ^() Phase 1) 2D Seismic acquisition 480 km 2 4.1 The exploration program is currently suspended due to force majeure.
-4.1 Phase 2) Two exploratory wells 5.5 Phase 3) Two exploratory wells 5.5 Llanos 39 ^() Phase 1) 3D Seismic acquisition 370 km 2 and two exploratory wells 10.4 Phase 2) Two exploratory wells or one exploratory well and the withdrawal of 3.0 50% of the remaining area One exploratory well and the withdrawal of 50% of the remaining area 1.5 Llanos 52 () Phase 1) 3D Seismic acquisition 292 kms2 and two exploratory wells 9.4 Phase 2) Two exploratory wells 3.0 One exploratory well and the withdrawal of 50% of the remaining area 1.5 Llanos 23 () Phase 1 and 2) 3D Seismic acquisition 138 km 2 6.5 Cosecha Two exploratory wells (one of which "new play") Financial commitment not defined -
+Contract Concept \$ million Putumayo-8 Phases 1 and 2) 3D Seismic acquisition 112 km2 and three exploratory wells 10.6 Putumayo-9 (Phase 1) 3D Seismic acquisition 127 km2 and two exploratory wells 10.6 Phase 2) Two exploratory wells Putumayo-36 This license, which we will acquire from Oxy pending ANH approval, is currently in the preliminary phase of the exploration period whereby applicable prior consultation process with the local communities must first be completed.
+The license has outstanding investment commitments to acquire 105.6 km2 of 3D seismic and to drill two wells, 9.5 Mecaya Phase 1 & 2) 3D Seismic acquisition 52 km2 2.0 The exploration program is currently suspended while the required consultations with communities in the area are carried out Phase 3) 3D Seismic acquisition 31.25 km 2 0.5 Phase 4) One Exploratory well 2.0 Terecay → Phase 1) 2D Seismic acquisition 476 km2 4.0 The exploration program is currently suspended due to force majeure Phase 2) Two exploratory wells 5.5 Phase 3) Two exploratory wells 5.5 Tacacho Phase 1) 2D Seismic acquisition 480 km2 4.0 The exploration program is currently suspended due to force majeure.
+Phase 2) Two exploratory wells 5.5 Phase 3) Two exploratory wells 5.5 Llanos 39 → Phase 1) 3D Seismic acquisition 379 km2 and two exploratory wells 7.4 Phase 2) Two exploratory wells or one exploratory well and the withdrawal of 50% of the remaining area 3.0 One exploratory well and the withdrawal of 50% of the remaining area 1.5 Llanos 52 Phase 1) 3D Seismic acquisition 292 kms2 and two exploratory wells 5.6 Phase 2) Two exploratory wells 2.9 One exploratory well and the withdrawal of 50% of the remaining area 0.9 Llanos 23 Phase 1 and 2 Unified) 3D Seismic acquisition 138 km2 6.0 Cosecha Phase 1) Two exploratory wells (one of which "new play"), already drilled - Financial commitment not defined Phase 2) Two exploratory wells (one of which "new play"), 2024 to 2027 Bolivar (1) The acquisition and interpretation of seventy-eight square kilometers (78km2) of 3D seismic 2) The drilling of one (1) exploratory well (A3) 8.0 Rondón (2) One (1) near field exploration well 8.0

-() After the end of the current phase the Group can decide to continue with the next phase.
+^{} After the end of the current phase the Group can decide to continue with the next phase.
 Letters of credit are issued to support current phase commitments.